 There are several things you need to consider when first moving in to a new home and new address:

 - Notify council tax so that we can ensure you are set up on our system and are paying the right amount.
-Use this change of address form to give us your details.
+To change your address online click here.

 - Get yourself on the electoral register.
 You can give us your details by completing and returning this rolling registration form.

 - Get a parking permit if appropriate - call our customer services team on 0845 054 8600 to see if your property qualifies.

 - Request a bulky waste collection to have large items like beds and furniture removed.
 You can do this online by using the online form, available from the dropdown menu on the 'I want to..'section on the front page.

 - Find out where your nearest Household Waste Recycling Centre is.

 - If you are in need of some reasonably priced furniture, why not consider Impact Furniture Services, who operate as a charity.

 Useful information for settling in to your new home